ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 ## But all is not lost!

-For the `cache` decorator to continue working even after running a cell, we need to keep track of the function with the cache attached and not lose track of it when running a cell.
-Conveniently, the `globals()` dictionary gives us access to the global namespace, enabling us to see if a function with a given name already exists and hold onto the original definition instead of redefining the function.
-The name of a function can be looked up through the `__name__` property, so we can define the following generator to find the existing function and keep it.
+For the `cache` decorator to working even after running the cell that defines the desired function multiple times, we need to keep track of the original function with the cache attached and ignore the new function created when the cell is run again.
+Conveniently, the `globals()` dictionary gives us access to the global namespace, enabling us to see if a function with a given name already exists and hold onto the original definition instead of the new (likely equivalent) definition.
+The name of a function can be looked up through the `__name__` property, so we can define the following decorator[^2] to find the existing function and keep it.

+[^2]: A decorator is just a higher order function (a function that takes another
+      function as an argument).

 ```python
 def define_once_first_try(f):